wp-plugins/simpletick-eticket-widget/trunk/readme.txt

 *First* sign up for accounts on Paypal.com or Google.com, then update your SimpleTick site.
 The buttons will automatically appear.

+= Does this support Pay at the Door or Pay by Invoice =

+Yes, the end-user can select the checkout link on the shopping cart page.
+They will be redirected to your normal checkout page where they can choose Pay at the Door or Pay by Invoice

 == Screenshots ==

 1. sample1.png